chrisadkin/packer-golden-img-pipeline/README.md

 # Instructions

+Instructions for:

-- Instructions for building and pushing images to a HCP Packer registry can be found [here](https://github.com/chrisadkin/packer-golden-img-pipeline/blob/main/PACKER.md)
+- Building and pushing images to a HCP Packer registry can be found [here](https://github.com/chrisadkin/packer-golden-img-pipeline/blob/main/PACKER.md)

-- Instructions creating an Azure virtual machine using the HCP Packer Azure image can be found here [here](https://github.com/chrisadkin/packer-golden-img-pipeline/blob/main/TERRAFORM_AZURE.md)
+- Creating an Azure virtual machine using the HCP Packer Azure image can be found here [here](https://github.com/chrisadkin/packer-golden-img-pipeline/blob/main/TERRAFORM_AZURE.md)

+- Creating an Azure virtual machine using the HCP Packer Azure image can be found here [here](https://github.com/chrisadkin/packer-golden-img-pipeline/blob/main/TERRAFORM_AWS.md)